All Episodes

 I never intentionally misled anyone about anything, and I certainly have not committed a crime.

-Um I was asked questions on two separate occasions about an article that had appeared months before.
+I was asked questions on two separate occasions about an article that had appeared months before.

-I reached out to those folks to make sure that they understood exactly what I meant and understood exactly what the situation was.
+When I thought after the fact that those answers may have been inaccurate or mistaken, I reached out to those folks to make sure that they understood exactly what I meant and understood exactly what the situation was.

 It's not what the report said.

-That's not what we've learned.
+It's not what we've learned.

-You know, it's we've learned a lot.
+You know, we've learned a lot.

 Anyway, John Solomon is with us.